top of page

 USAF BOMBER GROUPS

-THE FOLLOWING WHERE NOT SQUADRON'S THEY WHERE BOMB GROUP'S.
+THE FOLLOWING WERE NOT SQUADRON'S THEY WERE BOMB GROUP'S.

-THE 1ST BOMB GROUP TO COME TO COME TO NORTH PICKENHAM WHERE THE 492ND BOMB GROUP.
+THE 1ST BOMB GROUP TO COME TO NORTH PICKENHAM WERE THE 492ND BOMB GROUP.
 THEY STARTED TO GET HERE IN APRIL 1944.
-THE SQUADRON'S FROM THE 492ND WHERE THE FOLLOWING 856TH BOMB SQN.
+THE SQUADRON'S FROM THE 492ND WERE THE FOLLOWING 856TH BOMB SQN.
 857TH BOMB SQN.
 858TH BOMB SQN & THE 859TH BOMB SQN.

-THE 2ND BOMB GROUP TO COME TO NORTH PICKENHAM WHERE THE 491ST BOMB GROUP.
+THE 2ND BOMB GROUP TO COME TO NORTH PICKENHAM WERE THE 491ST BOMB GROUP.
 THEY CAME HERE IN THE AUGUST OF 1944 FROM METFIELD IN SUFFOLK.
-AFTER THE 492ND BOMB GROUP WHERE DISBANDED AS A HEAVY BOMBER GROUP DUE TO VERY HIGH LOSSES IN MEN AND AIRCRAFT.
+AFTER THE 492ND BOMB GROUP WERE DISBANDED AS A HEAVY BOMBER GROUP DUE TO VERY HIGH LOSSES IN MEN AND AIRCRAFT.

 THE 491ST BOMB GROUP ALSO FLEW WITH 4 SQUADRONS.
-THEY WHERE HERE AT NORTH PICKENHAM UNTILL THE END OF THE WAR IN 1945.
+THEY WERE HERE AT NORTH PICKENHAM UNTILL THE END OF THE WAR IN 1945.

 AS A MATTER OF INTEREST THE 492ND BG WENT ONTO NIGHT FLYING WITH THE 801ST WHICH BECAME THE 492ND/801ST.
 FLYING FROM HARRINGTON IN NORTHAMPTONSHIRE.